Statement of Service

 Feedback enables us to identify when a service failure has occurred so that we can put it right.
 Feedback from service users also helps to establish good practice, which in turn can then be implemented into other areas of the service.
 We use feedback to identify future improvements.

 All our work with clients is confidential.
-Feedback, Complaints and Compliments are always provided directly to the intended person and information (other than anonymous statistics) is not made public.
-You can refer to our Confidentiality Policy available from our main office or this can be downloaded from the website by clicking on this link.
+Feedback, reports etc are always provided directly to the client and information (other than anonymous statistics) is not made public.
+You can refer to our Confidentiality Policy within this handbook or from the website here.